JamesHallowell/launchpad-pro-rs/README.md

 $ cargo test
 ```

-When we are ready to run our project on the Launchpad Pro itself, we will need to run another command to cross compile for that target.

 ## Launchpad Pro

 You will need to build your project as a SysEx file in order to upload it to the Launchpad Pro.
 To do this run: